 Award Letter - An official document provided by your school's financial aid office listing all of the financial aid available to a student.
 The financial aid may include grants, scholarships, work-study programs, as well as loans.
 A student is not required to use the lender or loan included in the Award Letter.

-Capitalization - The process of adding unpaid interest to the principal balance of an educational loan, increasing the amount of the loan that must be repaid.
+Capitalization or Capitalized Interest - The process of adding unpaid interest to the principal balance of an educational loan, increasing the amount of the loan that must be repaid.

 Consolidation - A loan program that allows a borrower to combine several educational loans into one new loan.
 This process extends the repayment period and allows for a single monthly payment.
-This simplifies the repayment process and sometimes results in a lower interest rate, and usually extends the repayment period.
+This simplifies the repayment process, sometimes results in a lower interest rate, and usually extends the repayment period.

-Cost of Attendance (COA) - The total cost of an education - usually expressed as a yearly figure.
+Cost of Attendance (COA) - The total cost of an education at a certain school - usually expressed as a yearly figure.
 COA includes tuition and fees, room and board, an allowance for books and supplies, transportation, and miscellaneous expenses and is determined by the financial aid office of the institution.

 Default - Failure to repay a student loan according to the terms of a promissory note signed by the student.
 The organization that holds the loan (the state or the federal government) can take action to recover the money, including notifying national credit bureaus of the default.
 Wages and/or tax returns of the defaulter may be garnished, and the borrower will no longer be eligible to receive federal financial aid until the defaulted loan is repaid or the borrower has made six consecutive monthly payments.